ja0nz/bachelorarbeit/paper.md

 Last but not least, the pattern can expanded for illustrational purposes to **native components** which is every build-in HTMLElement like the HTMLButtonElement.
 Native components are mostly deep nested elements providing the actual functionality in the browser UI.
 They are solely controllable and styleable from the outside and are therefore wrapped in presentational components and/or containers.

-Lets start the service description top-down beginning with the **root container** managing the overall service.
+Lets start the service description top-down beginning with the **service root container** managing the overall service.

-## Root container
+## 4.1.
+Service root

 The root container `<shop-checkout>` is basically just an encapsulation layer in terms of service functionalities.
 Encapsulation of CSS won't be necessary at this point as no styling is involved.
 A simplified root container for the checkout might look like the following code snippet.